visualon/sat4j/README.md

 # HOW TO GET HELP?

-It iw possible to get help from the community on [our RocketChat channel](https://rocketchat.ow2.org/channel/sat4j).
+It is possible to get help from the community on [our RocketChat channel](https://rocketchat.ow2.org/channel/sat4j).

 # HOW TO BUILD SAT4J FROM SOURCE